Willoughby Norrie, 1st Baron Norrie: Governor of South Australia

 Norrie was appointed Governor of South Australia in September 1944, whereupon he was knighted as a Knight Commander of the Order of St Michael and St George (KCMG).
 He, his family and 12 staff arrived in Adelaide in December.
 The Vice-Regal couple worked hard to keep the 'Empire Spirit' alive during wartime.
 Within two years, Norrie had travelled to every local government area within the state, and was sure to welcome servicemen returning from war.
 Lady Patricia, with Rosemary and Eleanor, were regular volunteers and champions of various patriotic causes.
 In 1945, Norrie was made a Knight of St John, an award associated with public and charitable works.

 Although normally remaining neutral in regards to local politics, he was 'shocked' at the narrow rejection of Thomas Playford's bill to nationalise the Adelaide Electric Company.
 He privately exerted pressure on the bill's main opponents.
 When the bill was reintroduced in 1946, Collier Cudmore (later Sir Collier) absented himself from key divisions, allowing the bill to pass and leading to the establishment of the Electricity Trust of South Australia.

 Norrie's term was extended for four years in 1948.
 Despite his illustrious career, he would forever claim that his greatest achievement was the catching of a shark weighing 2225 lb, with rod and reel, off Port Lincoln.
 For part of his term as governor, his official aide-de-camp was the young Viscount Althorp (later The 8th Earl Spencer), the father of Diana, Princess of Wales.

 Governor-General of New Zealand

 Norrie's KCMG was promoted to Knight Grand Cross of the Order of St Michael and St George (GCMG) when he was appointed Governor-General of New Zealand in 1952, in which position he served until 1957.
-During his tenure he was made Knight Grand Cross of the Royal Victorian Order (GCVO) for personal services to The Queen.
+During his tenure he was awarded the Queen Elizabeth II Coronation Medal in 1953, and appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) for personal services to The Queen.
 On leaving office, he was created a peer in 1957 as Baron Norrie, of Wellington in the Dominion of New Zealand and of Upton in the County of Gloucester.
 From 1960 to 1968 he was Chancellor of the Order of Saint Michael and Saint George.